“Love Yourself”

 He’s gone.

-• Post-Listening Sing the song’s chorus, which is repeated four times.
+• Singing Listen to the song and sing the chorus, which is repeated four times.
 It’s easy and fun to sing.

 ‘Cause if you like / the way / you look that much,